titov-vv/jal/docs/README.md

 Russian tax estimation for open positions.
 - *experimental* Download russian electronic slips from russian tax authority (FNS).
 This function requires authorization and additional dependencies to use these function - packages `pyzbar` and `Pillow`.
 You may authorize via SMS, FNS personal account or ESIA/Gosuslugi.
 QR code may be scanned from camera, clipboard image or image file on disk.
-- *experimental* Category recognition for goods in slip with help of `tensorflow`
+- *experimental* Category recognition for goods in electronic slip with help of `tensorflow`

 ### Installation
 *jal* was created to be portable and cross-platform.
 Thus you have several ways to install and run the program: